csebooks/relational-databases/content.en/formal-relational-query-languages/the-tuple-relational-calculus/index.md

 ---
-title: 6.2 The Tuple Relational Calculus
+title: 'The Tuple Relational Calculus'
-weight: 42
+weight: 2
 ---
+##

-6.2 The Tuple Relational Calculus## 6.2 The Tuple Relational Calculus
+# The Tuple Relational Calculus

 When we write a relational-algebra expression, we provide a sequence of procedures that generates the answer to our query.
 The tuple relational calculus, by contrast, is a **nonprocedural** query language.
 It describes the desired information without giving a specific procedure for obtaining that information.